The Best Dutch Oven for your Kitchen

 Additionally, Dutch ovens trap in moisture with a heavy cast iron lid.
 The moisture then circulates while the food cooks.

 What makes a dutch oven, a dutch oven?
-A little history of Dutch Ovens:
+A little history lesson:

 Dutch Ovens date back to 1710, when Abraham Darby (a businessman and mill owner) discovered the Dutch method of casting cookware.
 The Dutch were casting their cookware using molds made from sand rather than from loam and clay.
 This method produced a much finer finish, and Darby was inspired to bring this innovation to English mills.